Pricing, Products, and Refund Policy

 What should I do if I own property in a state other than Colorado?

 Generally, your LLC should be registered as a foreign entity if you start renting out that property to tenants.
+Also, if you are investing in fix and flips and doing more than one per year, you should register your LLC in the state or states where the properties are located.

 What about the Solo 401(k)?